 13th May 2024

-This report assesses the current status of family laws in 20 African countries, analyzing their compliance with the Maputo Protocol, CEDAW, and other relevant global and regional human rights treaties.
+This report assesses the current status of family laws in 20 African countries, analysing their compliance with the Maputo Protocol, CEDAW and other relevant global and regional human rights treaties.

 What’s inside the report?